What is progressive overload? What are the different ways to achieve it? How should I progressively overload?

 What is Progressive Overload

-Progressive overload is the main principle of muscle building.
-It is when you gradually increase the intensity, volume, or number of repetitions in your training to keep building muscle and increasing your muscle strength.
+Progressive overload is when you gradually increase the intensity, volume, or number of repetitions in your training to keep building muscle and increasing your muscle strength.

-As we train, your body adapts to that stimulus, until it reaches a moment in where the training itself doesn’t drive further adaptations.
+As you train, your body adapts to that stimulus, until it reaches a moment in where the training itself doesn’t drive further adaptations.

 Progressive overload is the technique to overcome this and keep growing muscle and strength.